IsmaFuentes/PassManager/README.md

 Multiplatform app done with MAUI Blazor Hybrid to manage credentials.

-- Suppoorts both Windows and Android
+- Supports both Windows and Android
 - Data is stored locally with encryption
 - Uses Blazor for it's UI (MudBlazor)